Close

 Given you’re considering making an investment in your education, it’s only natural that you will want to have some idea of what you can expect to earn upon graduation and as your progress throughout your career.

 Salary expectations will of course vary depending on your specific role and industry.
-However, base statistics show the national average salary for a business manager is $115,000 per year on average in Australia (Glassdoor.com.au).
+However, base statistics show the national average salary for a business manager is $115,000 per year in Australia.

-In positive news globally, salary prospects for MBA graduates are forecast to recover to pre-pandemic levels as recruiters project a “robust demand” for business school graduates, according to a survey by the Graduate Management Admissions Council (GMAC).
+According to a survey by the Graduate Management Admissions Council (GMAC), the salary prospects for MBA graduates are forecast to recover to pre-pandemic levels as recruiters project a “robust demand” for business school graduates.

-The 2021 Corporate Recruiters Survey, indicated nine in ten corporate recruiters expected demand for graduates to increase or remain stable over the next five years.
-Their 2022 Survey found that salaries for business master’s graduates are rising, particularly for Finance, Data Analytics and Accounting and the median MBA salary for 2022 was AU$153,000.
+The 2021 Corporate Recruiters Survey indicated 9 in 10 corporate recruiters expected demand for graduates to increase or remain stable over the next five years.
+Their 2022 Survey found that salaries for business master’s graduates are rising, particularly for Finance, Data Analytics and Accounting and that the median MBA salary was AU$153,000 per year.

 3. Flexible and diverse career outcomes